-If your computer disk is hard drive disk, you are not suggested to disable Superfetch service, even though it may cause high memory usage on Windows 10.
+If your computer disk is hard drive disk, you are not suggested to disable sysmain service, even though it may cause high memory usage on Windows 10.
 But if your computer disk is SSD, this service should be disabled.
-Please follow the instruction to disable Superfetch or Sysmain service this way.
+Please follow the instructions to disable Superfetch or Sysmain service this way.

-- Press “Windows + R” keys, and type “services.msc” to open Services window,
+- Press the “Windows + R” keys, and type “services.msc” to open the Services window,